matsonj/docs.getdbt.com/website/docs/reference/resource-configs/duckdb-configs.md

 ### Using Local Python Modules

-In dbt-duckdb 1.6.0, we added a new profile setting named module_paths that allows users to specify a list of paths on the filesystem that contain additional Python modules that should be added to the Python processes' sys.path property.
+In `dbt-duckdb 1.6.0`, we added a new profile setting named `module_paths` that allows users to specify a list of paths on the filesystem that contain additional Python modules that should be added to the Python processes' `sys.path` property.
 This allows users to include additional helper Python modules in their dbt projects that can be accessed by the running dbt process and used to define custom dbt-duckdb Plugins or library code that is helpful for creating dbt Python models.

 ## External Files